notofonts/noto-docs/docs/website/use.md

 ### Is Noto based on existing fonts?

-The Latin characters in Noto Sans are based on Steve Matteson's designs for Droid Sans and Open Sans.
+The Latin characters in Noto Sans are based on Steve Matteson’s designs for Droid Sans and Open Sans.
 The Latin characters in Noto Serif are based on Droid Serif.
 Noto fonts completely replace the Droid fonts.
 Noto fonts are undergoing regular reviews and revisions and have more styles than the older fonts.

 Noto Sans CJK is the same design as Adobe Han Sans and the Latin characters are based on Adobe’s Source Sans Pro.
 Noto Serif CJK is the same design as Adobe Han Serif, and the Latin characters are based on Adobe’s Source Serif Pro.